AndrewHazelden/Arnold-Syntax-Highlighter/gedit/readme.md

 ![This is a sample Arnold scene source file with syntax highlighting](screenshots/gedit-arnold-highlighter.png)

 ## Overview ##
 I would like to present a new gedit syntax highlighting module that works with code from [Solid Angle's Arnold Renderer](http://www.solidangle.com/).
-The new module makes it easier for a VFX Artist or Technical Director to edit an Arnold scene source (.ass) file.
+The new module makes it easier for a VFX Artist or Technical Director to edit an Arnold scene source (.ass) and Arnold Metdata (.mtd) files.

 **Note:** The opens source program gedit is required to use the syntax highlighter.
 The gedit text editor is available for Linux, Windows, and Mac OS X systems.